We LOVE Rome.

 Check out the Castel Sant Angelo on your back over the river.

-Come for the hand-crafted pumpkin tortellini, stay for the literally perfect lemon meringue pie at Colline Emiliane.
+Come for the hand-crafted pumpkin tortellini, stay for the insanely perfect lemon meringue pie at Colline Emiliane.
 Make a reservation at this busy, family-owned restaurant and make sure to peer into the front kitchen to catch a glimpse of the staff rolling out homemade pasta.

 You will undoubtedly get lost walking through the perfectly charming neighborhood of Trastevere, but we promise that you will not be mad about it.
 Taxi drivers won’t even bother entering the tiny streets and will brusquely drop you off on the main road nearby.